 The impact of a pandemic on the skin microbiome

-This week, we attended via webinar, the ‘Microbiome Connect: Leadership Session’ to discuss the impact of a pandemic on the skin microbiome sector.
+In May we attended via webinar, the ‘Microbiome Connect: Leadership Session’ to discuss the impact of a pandemic on the skin microbiome sector.
 Our Senior Innovation Consultant, Dr Katerina Steventon shares her highlights from the meeting held by Kisaco Research.

 The theme addressed a topical challenge – in the recent crisis, hand sanitizer is now the most in demand product on supermarket shelves, and good bacteria protection is slipping down the list of consumers’ priorities.
 All experts working in microbiome know that hand sanitizer has been a hot topic for discussion for some time now and now the shifting public perception of preservation of bacteria has required persistent education pieces.
 How will industry leaders approach this next hurdle for the skin microbiome and marketing their products?